yoihxn/Whatsapp-Data-Analysis-on-Group-Chat/README.md

 **Duration :** September 2022 - October 2024 (roughly 2 years) <br>
 **Messages Processed:** 256,665

+_P.S. : I have also taken Meta AI into consideration just for fun :)_

 Coundn't add this in the dependencies so don't forget to download.
 Helpful for Sentiment Analysis and to disregard commonly used words for word frequency analysis